-In the student disciplinary process, a charged student and a complainant have two opportunities to provide a written statement from a character reference, as described below: 1) one opportunity during a judicial board hearing; and 2) one opportunity as part of a post-hearing appeal request.
+In the student disciplinary process, a student charged with an alleged violation of the Honor and Student Conduct Codes that will be resolved through a judicial board hearing has two opportunities to provide a written statement from a character reference, as described below: 1) one opportunity during a judicial board hearing; and 2) one opportunity as part of a post-hearing appeal request.

 During a judicial board hearing conducted by either the Student Judicial Board or the Administrative Board, a charged student has the right to provide a written statement from one character reference to the hearing panel.
 Also, when a charged student elects to appeal the outcome of a judicial board hearing, the written appeal request may include one letter from one character reference.
 This letter submitted with an appeal request may be the same as or different from the character reference statement provided to the hearing panel, if one was provided.